Moving out: When and how tenancies end

 When the Tenancy Tribunal can end a periodic tenancy

 Overdue rent, anti-social behaviour, or hardship: Landlord can apply for a Tribunal termination order

-- Overdue rent – The Tribunal can make a termination order if you get behind on rent (for five working days or more) three times within a 90-day period.
-This works like a “three-strikes” policy.
-But your landlord has to prove that they gave notice every time you were behind in rent, advised you of your right to challenge the notice, and applied to the Tribunal in time (within 28 days of the third notice).
+- Overdue rent – The Tribunal can make a termination order if you get behind on rent.
+This includes if your rent payment is 21 days late; or, if its five working days (or more) late three times within a 90-day period.
+This second option works like a “three-strikes” policy.
+Your landlord has to prove that they gave notice every time you were behind in rent, advised you of your right to challenge the notice, and applied to the Tribunal in time (within 28 days of the third notice).

 - Failing to fix a breach – If you breach your tenancy agreement – for example, by not paying rent, or having more people stay at the house than you’re allowed – the landlord can issue you with an official notice telling you to fix the breach.
 You should have at least 14 days to fix the problem.
 If you don’t fix the problem in the required time, the Tribunal may be able to make a termination order, if they think the breach is serious enough for termination to be reasonable.